zapnap/protoform/README.md

 You should now be able to navigate to the applications list in the emulator and launch your application.

+Alternatively, you can use the `ant install` target to install / reinstall the debug package.

 ## Thanks

-This work is based on / inspired by Technomancy's Android/Mirah experiments.
+This work is based on / inspired by Technomancy's Android / Mirah experiments.

 If you'd like to help out, contributions are definitely welcome.
 Mirah is very slick, and with a little work we can make it a great alternative to